Introduction to LLM Fine-Tuning

 - Customizing the values for the model’s hyperparameters based on feedback from the evaluation step.

-- Testing the adapted model before deciding that it’s good enough to be used in actual applications.
+- Testing the adapted AI model before deciding that it’s good enough to be used in actual applications.

 When Fine Tuning is Necessary for LLMs?